City Town Info

 Engineering picture Engineering image

 The field of Engineering is a branch of applied mathematics and science that encompasses a broad range of specialized disciplines and sub-disciplines, each with its own requirements and areas of technology.
-It is the science, discipline, or art of applying the sciences of physics and mathematics and using physical resources and natural laws to design, develop, construct, or alter a wide variety of structures, materials, devices, machines, apparatus, engines, processes, and systems that are intended to support a specific set of criteria.
+It is the science of using physical resources and natural laws to design, develop, construct, or alter a wide variety of structures, materials, devices, machines, apparatus, engines, processes, and systems.
+Due to the overall demand for engineering across all industries, the Bureau of Labor Statistics (BLS) predicts that employment for professionals in the many sub-fields of engineering will increase by as much as 9 percent nationally from 2012 to 2022.

 While technological advancements continue to create new fields, or disciplines, (e.g., Software Engineering, Molecular Engineering), the main categories of Engineering have historically included: